 Monitoring and Assessment

-Monitoring and assessment are important tools for effective management and can provide information to detect changes in condition that might trigger a management response, determine the cause of changes of concern, and evaluate the effectiveness of management actions.
+Monitoring and assessment are important tools for effective management and provide information to detect changes in condition that might trigger a management response, determine the cause of changes of concern, and evaluate the effectiveness of management actions.

 Diver monitoring reefs in the Florida Keys.
 Photo © Shaun Wolfe/Ocean Image Bank